 A Hard Day’s Night (1964) Director: Richard Lester

-A Hard Day’s Night is the anarchistic, irreverent “mockumentary” film by Dick Lester ( he also directed The Beatles’s next film Help!).
+A Hard Day’s Night is a nonstop fun, anarchistic, irreverent “mockumentary” film by Dick Lester (he also directed The Beatles’s next film Help!).
 It purports to follow The Beatles through a day in the life, at the height of their popularity.
 The film is rife with all manner of gags, one-liners, and situational humor drawn from a trove of silent comedy films.
 In a word, it refuses to take itself too seriously.